Computer Input-Output Devices

-Whereas input and output hardware are best explained in their separate entities, there are stand-out devices which offer both functionalities.
-These devices are categorized loosely as input output hardware.
+Whereas input and output devices are best explained in their separate entities, there are stand-out devices which offer both functionalities.
+These devices are categorized loosely as input output devices.

 They permit data input as well as output.

 1. Network Hardware

 Network installation an configuration can be used as input output hardware.
 This permits the transfer of data and information between two or more computers.
 This network can be wired (Ethernet) or wireless and once configured correctly will bring into life a Local Area Network (LAN) that is wired and wireless respectively.

 Either of the above installations uses standard protocols and devices in order to make communication possible.
 In order to install and enable Ethernet communication, some or all of the following devices need to be installed and configured: